Equal-Vote/star-server/docs/contributions/Infrastructure/2_devops_local_setup.md

 Install the following CLI clients

  * [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli) : For managing Azure resources
- * [KubeCTL](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/): For managing Kubernetes cluster
+ * [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl): For managing Kubernetes cluster
  * [Terraform](https://developer.hashicorp.com/terraform/install): For deploying terraform configuration to Azure
  * [Helm](https://helm.sh/docs/intro/install/): A tool for installing kubernetes configurations from the community (Kubernetes equivalent of brew or pip install)

  > For Windows Only: I recommend creating a bin foler under `C:\Users\<your user>\bin`, then to add it to your path search "Edit the system environment variables" > "Environment Variables..." > "Path" and add the folder

-## Login to Azure
+## Add equalvote cluster to your kubeconfig

 The following command will open a browser for you to login